 In spite of the appeal by the Police in the email to share this clarification widely, this was not widely shared, unlike the first letter which created unwarranted anger against Hindus and incited targeted attacks and violence.

-False Story 4: Fake Attack on Traffic warden
+False Story 4: Fake attack on a Muslim traffic warden by Hindu men

 Traffic warden video: